StanislavaMincheva12/portfolio_02/README.md

 - Shiny for Python apps provide the required interactive analysis layer that GitHub Pages cannot execute directly.
 - The application code uses object-oriented structure to separate data loading, repositories, analysis logic, visualization, UI composition, and app orchestration.

-## How this maps to the course instructions

-The brief asks for a portfolio website, interactive data-science content, and evidence that object-oriented programming is being used intentionally rather than incidentally.
-This repository addresses each requirement directly.

-- Website layer: Quarto pages provide the portfolio shell, navigation, project writeups, resume, and contact details.
-- Interactive layer: both showcased projects are Shiny for Python apps that can be deployed to Posit Connect Cloud, which is the execution environment recommended in the instructions.
-- OOP layer: each app is structured around small classes with distinct responsibilities so the design is inspectable in code.
-- Portfolio content: the projects are based on real course or internship work rather than placeholder examples.

 ## Repository structure